Our Projects

 Head

-The team is working on integrating the nerf blaster, a periscope, a lens aperture winking mechanism, and the head structure.
-We are also designing the new head and additional internal and external features on C1C0.
+The team is working on integrating a canopy to hold a Baby Yoda, a lens aperture winking mechanism, and the head structure.
+We are also designing the new head to better hold the internal and external features on C1C0.

 Precision Arm